Introductory Nutrition (9280.2)

 Special assessment requirements

-NB. online quizzes are not compulsory - however students need to ensure they have accumulated sufficient marks in total to pass the unit
+No assessment tasks are compulsory - however students need to ensure they have accumulated sufficient marks in total to pass the unit.

 Moderation of Assessment